+RATIONALE

-GRADE LEVEL: Middle School RATIONALE SUBJECT: Current Events, U.S. Government This lesson introduces the concept of intersectionality and invites students to consider how this concept influences human societies.
-TIME REQUIRED: 30 minutes This lesson introduces the concept of intersectionality and invites students to consider their own intersectionalities.
+This lesson introduces the concept of intersectionality and invites students to consider how this concept influences human societies.

 NOTE: The content of this lesson will not necessarily be an easy idea to grasp for all students.
 Consider how your class demographics may contribute to the delivery of this lesson.